CMSgov/dpc-static-site/src/_pages/api-documentation/export-data/patient-everything.md

 # {{ page.page_title }}

-The /Patient/{ID}/$everything endpoint lets you retrieve all resources about a patient using their DPC internal ID (UUID), represented as {id} in the request.
+The `/Patient/{PATIENT_ID}/$everything` endpoint lets you retrieve all resources about a patient using their DPC internal ID (UUID), represented as `{PATIENT_ID}` in the request.
 They’ll receive a bundle with 7 years’ historical data including:

 - Patient
 - Coverage
 - ExplanationOfBenefit

-This is a synchronous download. `/Patient/{ID}/$everything` doesn't create a job that needs to be monitored or data files to download.
+This is a synchronous download. `/Patient/{PATIENT_ID}/$everything` doesn't create a job that needs to be monitored or data files to download.
 The response body will contain the bundle.
 This is how it differs from a Group $export operation.

 **Note:** A Patient record must already exist in the DPC database to complete your request.
 However, the patient does not need to belong to [a group]({{ "/api-documentation/attribution/attestation#create-a-patient-group-resource" | relative_url }}).